chaintope/tapyrus-signer/doc/setup.md

 For more information about encrypting and encoding `node_vss[i, j]`, see Appendix A.

+:heavy_exclamation_mark:Caution:
+> The VSS encryption is not implemented at 0.4.0 release.
+It is going to be implemented in future release.

 [^4]: [Provably Secure Distributed Schnorr Signatures and a (t,n) Threshold Scheme for Implicit Cerfiticates](https://t.co/jMhQnovLcb)
 [^5]: [ChaCha20 and Poly1305 for IETF Protocols](https://tools.ietf.org/html/rfc8439)